 A good commercial mortgage broker can save you money in the long run, even with its commission fees.
 However, a bad one – or a bad deal with one – can cost you thousands.
 There are laws to help protect your rights, but taking the time to research brokers to make sure they are qualified and familiar with your area of business and have experience securing loans or alternate financing in cases similar to yours can help you find the best broker for you.
 Asking questions about the process and negotiating the broker's commission rate lets you enter the agreement with open eyes and might save you money.

 Caffrey & Company Review

 Caffrey & Company is a commercial mortgage broker that helps businesses find loans and other investment financing to build, buy or rent commercial real estate.
-Its website says it works with businesses seeking loans from $1 million and up, but it specializes in smaller loans of $100,000 to $500,000.
+Its website says it works with businesses seeking loans from $500,000 to $100 million.

 This brokerage can help you find commercial real-estate financing for a multitude of property types, such as anchored and unanchored retail locations, apartments and other multi-family complexes, warehouses and self-storage, office space, restaurants, and medical facilities and assisted living centers.
 You can find a full list as well as some of this company's recent transactions on its website.

 Caffrey & Company doesn't just turn to banks for your commercial mortgage.
 It can also seek out other financing sources such as insurance companies, real estate capital market sources and bond houses.
 A representative discusses your goals with you, completes the underwriting and presents your loan to several lenders.
 He or she will bring you the proposals with all the details, including closing costs, and works with you through the close of the deal.